- Code POGO8021

 How can public leaders exercise ethical leadership, and how can we promote clean government, given the many excuses for 'dirty hands' made by government leaders?
 This course provides students with an introduction to debates over public sector ethics, focusing on the roles and responsibilities of public servants and their relationships to politicians and others sharing public power.
 The unit uses practical examples and case studies of ethical problems from across the public sector, blending Australian and international material so that students can learn from a variety of policy frameworks appropriate to the regulation of public conduct.
 Students will examine core theories of ethics with the aim of relating these to prevailing theories of public policy and practices of public administration.
 They will also examine various approaches to codifying and enforcing public sector ethics.

-Learning Outcomes1. critically understand the main concepts and theories in public sector ethics;
+Upon successful completion, students will have the knowledge and skills to:1. critically understand the main concepts and theories in public sector ethics;

 2. critically apply ethical concepts and theories to examples of public sector practice;